tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/sxtsq.md

     - Clarify how to tell the SXT which router to bridge with, and to tell which router to be the top and which to be the bottom (receiving and sending).
     - Check if we still need to replace instances of `nycmesh` with `tucsonmesh` in the generated config, or has this been fixed?

+This is a guide to configuring the [MikroTik SXTsq 5 ac](../../hardware/sxtsq.md), which is often used for point-to-point connections between nodes.

 These instructions are based on NYC Mesh's [configuration docs for this device](https://wiki.nycmesh.net/books/3-hardware-firmware/page/mikrotik-sxtsq-5-ac).

 ## Materials needed

 * Router
 * POE injector
 * AC adapter for POE injector
 * Computer
 * Ethernet adapter for computer
 * Ethernet cable
 * WinBox installed on your computer or an SCP and SSH client
 * Network number

 ## Connect to the device